- Planning and building

 Tree surveys, tree constraints and protection plans and arboricultural method statements.

-A ventilation, exhaust or extraction report makes sure that no nuisance, disturbance or loss of amenity is caused by odour, fumes, food droplets or noise to nearby properties.
+Certain developments require ventilation, exhaust or extraction reports to ensure no nuisance, disturbance or loss of amenity is caused to nearby properties.